Tap on a feature to learn more.

 The cosmopolitan city of Corinth was the site of one of the apostle Paul's greatest evangelistic successes.
 However, the church he founded was full of contention, ranging from questions about leadership to incest.
 Some Christians were taking fellow believers to court.
 There were issues concerning marriage, celibacy, food offered to idols, public worship, and spiritual gifts.
 In response, Paul offered some of his most profound thinking on the body of Christ, love, and Jesus' cross and resurrection.

-, Thomas Schreiner explains the text of the letter, highlights its major theological themes, and points to its relevance for today.
+In Tyndale New Testament Commentaries: 1 Corinthians, Thomas Schreiner explains the text of the letter, highlights its major theological themes, and points to its relevance for today.

 The Tyndale New Testament Commentaries are designed to help the reader of the Bible understand what the text says and what it means.
 The Introduction to each book gives a concise but thorough treatment of its authorship, date, original setting, and purpose.
 Following a structural analysis, the commentary takes the book section by section, drawing out its main themes, and also comments on individual verses and problems of interpretation.
 Additional notes provide fuller discussion of particular difficulties.

 In the new New Testament volumes, the commentary on each section of the text is structured under three headings: Context, Comment, and Theology.
 The goal is to explain the true meaning of the Bible and make its message plain.

-This product is available individually, or may be purchased as part of the following sets:
+This volume is available as part of the following New Testament Set:

-Tyndale New Testament Commentary Set (26 Vols.) — TNTC
+Tyndale New Testament Commentaries Set (27 Vols.) — TNTC